RS polls: Around 40 Rajasthan Cong MLAs, some Independents leave for Udaipur hotel | Politics

 - India

-Around 40 Rajasthan Congress MLAs and some Independents left for a hotel in Udaipur as the party tries to keep its flock together before the Rajya Sabha elections on four seats.
+Around 40 Rajasthan Congress MLAs and some Independents left for a hotel in Udaipur as the party tries to keep its flock together before the June 10 Rajya Sabha elections.

-The MLAs boarded a luxury bus from the chief minister's residence in civil lines and left for Udaipur around 5 pm.
+The MLAs boarded a luxury bus from the chief minister's residence in the Civil Lines and left for Udaipur around 5 pm.
 The bus was escorted by a police team.

+The legislators and other leaders, who attended a state Congress workshop at a hotel in Jaipur, were called at Chief Minister Ashok Gehlot’s residence for lunch.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)